-On the flip side, you also have the fact that through this same wage arbitrage a company can find itself being able to employ two remote engineers where they could’ve only hired one in-house – increasing efficiency through more hands.
+On the flip side, you also have the fact that through this same wage arbitrage a company can find itself being able to employ two remote engineers where they could’ve only hired one in-house – increasing efficiency through a larger team.

-Among the top four nations for outsourcing labor, we see how nations compare to each other in labor cost savings compared to those in the US.
-The main reason behind this is the cost of living and the economics of these nations.
-Companies outsourced to the nation will reduce their labour costs somewhere from 60 percent to 90 percent, while at the same time supplying their outsourced labour market with a fair, liveable income.
+Among the top four nations for outsourcing labor, we see how nations compare to each other in labor cost savings compared to those in the U.S. The main reason behind this is the cost of living and varying economies of different countries.
+Companies outsourced to the nation will reduce their labor costs somewhere from 60 percent to 90 percent, while at the same time supplying their outsourced labor market with a fair, livable income.

 Clearly, outsourcing IT positions like software developers in a company saves time and money, especially in recruitment, talent, and other key areas of a business.
-While the benefits are numerous, many companies are still skeptical about outsourcing (or don’t know where to start), so they unfortunately miss out on a lot of savings.
+While the benefits are numerous, many companies are still skeptical about outsourcing (or don’t know where to start), so they unfortunately miss out on hiring in new talent pools and on potential savings.

 Engaging in IT outsourcing might be confusing at first.
 Therefore, understanding the basics of it is important before diving in.
 Our recommendation after being in the industry over 6 years is: